thibaudcolas/draftjs-filters/README.md

  * Removes all styles not present in the whitelist.
  */
 filterInlineStyles((whitelist: Array<string>), (content: ContentState))
 /**
- * Resets atomic blocks to unstyled based on which entity types are enabled,
- * and also normalises block text to a single "space" character.
- */
-filterAtomicBlocks((whitelist: Array<Object>), (content: ContentState))
-/**
  * Filters entity ranges (where entities are applied on text) based on the result of
  * the callback function.
 Returning true keeps the entity range, false removes it.